krmall50/SDP1/README.md

 Then UIFactory interface was created.
 I created two classes DarkThemeFactory and LightThemeFactory that implement UIFactory.
 They produce themed UI components (concrete factories).
 MainApp class generates the UI components through the corresponding factory.

+Builder Pattern.
+I made TicketBooking fields and constructor private to enforce to use Builder.
+TicketBookingBuilder class contains setters, that return instance itself, and this allows chaining.
+Build method returns fully constructed TicketBooking object.

+Prototype Pattern.
+MovieSchedule class extends Clonable, and has method clone, that will be implemented by StandardSchedule class.
+StandardSchedule class has fields and constructoer, getters and setters.
+And implements clone method via super.clone() from Clonable interface.